AarshBatra/biteSizedAQ/11.air.pol.life.exp.calc.apte.other.methods/README.md

 **Strengths:**

-- Helps establish that pollution actually causes health problems
+- Helps establish that pollution actually causes health problems (if the instrument is valid)

 - Controls for factors that might confound the relationship